What is The Difference between Self-Esteem and Self-Confidence?

 Being Physically Healthy Promotes Healthy Self-Esteem

-For many this statement seems like a no-brainer.
+For many this statement seems self evident.
 However, if you are struggling with low self-esteem paying attention to your health and doing all you can to live a healthy lifestyle can be of enormous benefit to feeling better about yourself.

 Learn to Be Happy With Who You Are: Stop Comparing Yourself to Others